-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for replacing the disk drive backplane in the server.
+For instructions, see Exchanging a part using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for replacing the disk drive backplane in the server.
+For instructions, see Replacing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to remove a voltage regulator module:
+If you do not have an HMC or SDMC, complete the following steps to replace the disk drive backplane:

 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part.
-For instructions, see Identifying a part. - 3.
-Complete the prerequisite tasks.
-For instructions, see Before you begin. - 4.
-Stop the system.
-For instructions, see Stopping a system or logical partition. - 5.
-Place the system into the service position.
-For instructions, see Placing a rack-mounted model into the service position. - 6.
-Remove the service access cover.
-For instructions, see Removing the service access cover from a rack-mounted model. - 7.
-On a rack-mounted system unit, open the rear rack door. - 8.
+Complete the prerequisite tasks as described in Before you begin. - 3.
+Stop the system, as described in Stopping a system or logical partition. - 4.
+Place the system into the service position, as described in Placing a rack-mounted model into the service position. - 5.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system may be equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)